Pediatric constipation | Medical Council of Canada

 Rationale

-Constipation is a common problem in children.
-It is important to differentiate functional from organic causes, recognizing that the vast majority of children do not have an organic cause for constipation.
+Constipation is a common problem in pediatric patients.
+It is important to differentiate functional from organic causes, recognizing that the vast majority of cases are functional.

 Causal Conditions